asnaencorerpg/asnaencorerpg.github.io/dox/aerConOperators.md

 x = 85 + y * z ^ 2
 ```

-In this example, the operations in the expression on the right side of the assignment operator are performed, and the resulting value is assigned to the variable <code class="ce">x</code>, on the left.
+In this example, the operations in the expression on the right side of the assignment operator are performed, and the resulting value is assigned to the variable <code class="ce">x```, on the left.
 There is no limit to the number of operators that can be combined into an expression, but an understanding of **Operator Precedence** is necessary to ensure that you get the results you expect.

 ### In This Section